 The Abandoned Pesticide Advisory Board selects ten counties per year with a goal of holding at least one collection event in every county in Arkansas.
 The Advisory Board uses priority watersheds as a guiding principle when selecting counties for pesticide collections.

 The board is composed of up to six members, one member from each of the following: Arkansas Farm Bureau Federation, Inc., the Arkansas Natural Resources Commission, the University of Arkansas Cooperative Extension Service, the Arkansas Department of Environmental Quality, the Natural Resources Conservation Service, and the State Plant Board, who shall serve as the board's chair.
 Members of the board shall serve without compensation.

-For information on the 2020 Pesticide Collection Schedule click here.
+For information about the current Board Members, the program or the 2021 Pesticide Collection Schedule click here.

 The Arkansas Agriculture Board offers expertise to the Secretary of the Arkansas Department of Agriculture on all matters concerning agriculture, aquaculture, horticulture and kindred industries.

 The Arkansas Agriculture Board is appointed by Governor Asa Hutchinson and consists of 20 voting members and 8 nonvoting ex officio members.
 Each member brings expertise and experience on specific areas of agriculture.
 The Board elects officers every two years.

 Click here to view the Arkansas Agriculture Board Members.

 The mission of this Committee is to oversee the program budget and activities of the Arkansas Boll Weevil Foundation.
 The Committee consists of members of the Plant Board.
 There is no selection process established.
 The current Board Members are: Greg Garner, Vice Chairman Joe Mencer, Rick Bransford,